-As a tech agency, we’re fortunate to be adaptive with such rapid growth.
+As a tech agency, we’re fortunate to be adaptive to such rapid growth.
 For example, our online portal is constantly evolving to create an even better customer experience.
 The vast majority of our customers who resolve their balances do so without interacting with us - the portal thrives in being online self-serve.

 Above: a preview of our customer-friendly online payment portal.

 We also have live chat available with our industry-leading Customer Service team, who are real people with a passion for supporting customers.
-That’s why the team is incentivised on the level of service they provide, not the return generated.
+That’s why the team is rewarded on the level of service they provide, not the return generated.

 We know it’s difficult to learn you have an overdue balance - we’re here to help relieve that pressure, not add to it.

 With every customer interaction we’re fortunate enough to have, we’re learning how to better serve customer needs.
 We’ll continue working our backsides off to deliver the best customer service experience imaginable and, much like another Dylan hit, “Like a Rolling Stone” we don’t intend on slowing down anytime soon.